autr/pdac-demo/README.md

 **Training**

-In either mode Sessions and Exercises can be dynamically updated via a remote instance of [Directus]() - the backend interface allows the director to create, edit and update training exercises.
-A copy of the last version of the database used is available as JSON in [directus static backup](#)<sup>5</sup>.
+In either mode Sessions and Exercises can be dynamically updated via a remote instance of [Directus](https://v8.docs.directus.io/getting-started/introduction.html) - the backend interface allows the director to create, edit and update training exercises.
+Perfomers are anonymised with a colour (also used as background colour of the GUI) and assigned a miband mac address.
+A copy of the last version of the database used is available as JSON in [directus static backup](https://github.com/RegieKI/pdac-frontend/tree/stable/database)<sup>5</sup>.

 For demonstations and open source, the default setting is to use static copy of the Director API rather than a live API<sup>6</sup>.